-As required by Education Code Section 47605(b)(5)(J) hearing adjudicated by a neutral officer to determine whether the student should be expelled.
+As required by Education Code Section 47605(b)(5)(J)(ii), students recommended for expulsion are entitled to a hearing adjudicated by a neutral officer to determine whether the student should be expelled.
 The procedures herein provide for such a hearing and the notice of said hearing, as required by law.